jax-ml/jax/docs/101/type_promotion.rst

    >>> jnp.int32(2) * x
    Array([0, 2, 4, 6, 8], dtype=int32)

-When used in JAX, Python scalars are sometimes promoted to :class:`~jax.numpy.DeviceArray` objects, for example during JIT compilation.
-To maintain the desired promotion semantics in this case, :class:`~jax.numpy.DeviceArray` objects carry a ``weak_type`` flag that can be seen in an array's string representation:
+When used in JAX, Python scalars are sometimes converted to :class:`jax.Array` objects, for example when they're passed to a jitted function.
+To maintain the desired promotion semantics in this case, :class:`jax.Array` objects carry a ``weak_type`` flag that can be seen in an array's string representation:

 .. code-block:: python